Setting up Express Checkout

 Attributes

-Attribute Name | Description | Type |
+Attribute Name | is Required? | Description |

 ---|---|---|

-transaction-id | The transaction ID that is passed into the checkout web component is returned from the express-checkout flow where it is implemented. | required |
+transaction-id | Required | The transaction ID that is passed into the checkout web component is returned from the express-checkout flow where it is implemented. |

 Errors handling